skellis46/finger-pointing-moon/case-for-support.md

 _3. Artistic Research forum_ (Output 9) will create and support a broad cross-disciplinary community of scholars and artists working in and around practice-research.
 It will be an online Discourse Forum[^disc] that will modernise old-style email-based list-servs like PARIP and SCUDD, and act as a large-scale _conversation_ on historical, current and future thinking, practices and understandings of practice-research.
 The forum will be sustained by the discourse community itself with moderation from a large group of experienced and emerging artist-scholars volunteering from around the world; it will, in effect, be a collaboration across the entire practice-research community.
 This is an ambitious activity that will: i) enable the PI to provide intellectual leadership through an openly accessible network of artist-scholars; ii) inspire creativity and development in other researchers both through materials posted to the forum and through its open and collaborative form; iii) help shape research agendas in which the forum acts like a town-square environment where vital conversations are easily heard and contributed to; and iv) encourage new research collaborations and partnerships as contributors engage with the materials and ideas presented in the forum.

+- generate micro-conferences from forum
+- benefits: learning, inspiration, new ideas, better research

 **add that this space will be open to people outside of the academy -- particularly people curious about practice-research if they are thinking of doing a PhD, or how it might be useful to their creative practices**

 [^disc]: [www.discourse.org](https://www.discourse.org/)

 _4. The Point Beyond_ (Output 8) will be a podcast that explores the limits of what it is to be human.
 It will initially be limited to two series of eight episodes, and each episode will be a conversation with an expert that explores the point beyond which our understanding and experience falters.
 The two series will be i) _limits of knowledge_ (e.g. experimental failures; perception and perceptual error; contemplation, cognitive biases, meditation and enlightenment; truth and belief; conspiracy; machine learning and AI); ii) _limits of language_ (e.g. when words fail us; swearing and cussing; language versus direct experience; silence and contemplation; mutism; computer languages and coding). _The Point Beyond_ is a direct attempt to take the research heart of _Finger Pointing Moon_ -- the limits and possibilities of human understanding -- and extrapolate that work into other areas.
-It will: i) inspire creativity and development in other researchers by building broad cross-disciplinary and wider-public interest in ideas that matter to how we understand being human; ii) directly foster inter- and cross-disciplinary research involving artistic research by building lively and focused conversations with other experts; iii) challenge the PI's ability to communicate complex ideas to a broad audience; iv) focus on clearly and directly on public engagement: why do these niche and largely theoretical ideas matter and to whom?
+It will: i) inspire creativity and development in other researchers by building broad cross-disciplinary and wider-public interest in ideas that matter to how we understand being human; ii) directly foster inter- and cross-disciplinary research involving artistic research by building lively and focused conversations with other experts; iii) challenge the PI's ability to communicate complex ideas to a broad audience; iv) focus on clear and direct on public engagement: why do these niche and largely theoretical ideas matter and to whom?

 ## Project management